godfreynolan/jetpacks/readme.md

 }
 ```

-Next, in the `project` level `build.gradle`, add the following plugin
+Next, in the `project` level `build.gradle`, the following plugin was added
 ```gradle
 plugins {
   ...